aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 The `ConfigureSpotEventPlugin` construct has two main responsibilities:
 - Construct a [Spot Fleet Request](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html) configuration from the list of [Spot Event Plugin Fleets](#spot-event-plugin-fleet).
-- Modify and save the options of the Spot Event Plugin itself (see [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/event-spot.html#event-plugin-configuration-options)).
+- Modify and save the options of the Spot Event Plugin itself.
+See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/event-spot.html#event-plugin-configuration-options).

+---

 **Note:** This construct will configure the Spot Event Plugin, but the Spot Fleet Requests will not be created unless you:
-- Create the Deadline Groups associated with the Spot Fleet Request Configurations.
+- Create the Deadline Group associated with the Spot Fleet Request Configuration.
 See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html).
 - Create the Deadline Pools to which the fleet Workers are added.
 See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html).
 - Submit the job with the assigned Deadline Group and Deadline Pool.
 See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/job-submitting.html#submitting-jobs).

+---

+---

+_**Note:** Disable 'Allow Workers to Perform House Cleaning If Pulse is not Running' in the 'Configure Repository Options' when using Spot Event Plugin.
+See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/event-spot.html#prerequisites)._

+---

+---

-**Note:** Any resources created by the Spot Event Plugin will not be deleted with `cdk destroy`.
+_**Note:** Any resources created by the Spot Event Plugin will not be deleted with `cdk destroy`.
 Make sure that all such resources (e.g. Spot Fleet Request or Fleet Instances) are cleaned up, before destroying the stacks.
+Disable the Spot Event Plugin by setting 'state' property to 'SpotEventPluginState.DISABLED' or via Deadline Monitor, ensure you shutdown all Pulse instances and then terminate any Spot Fleet Requests in the AWS EC2 Instance Console._

+---

 ### Saving Spot Event Plugin Options